Written by EGIA Contractor University’s World-Class Faculty

 By James Leichter

-Personality assessments can help your company improve hiring, placement, and management.
+In a previous article we talked about the importance of understanding basic human personality traits.
+We worked to make the case that personality assessments can help your company improve hiring, placement, and management.
 By knowing what motivates people, and what stresses them out, you can improve your ability to hire the right person, supervise your staff, and even improve your sales closure rates.

 Many of our contractors came up through the school of hard knocks, learning the trade from the ground up, studying the mechanical aspects of the trade.
 It is a fantastic way to be sure the technical aspects of our business are covered; after all, what we do requires us to be able to solve mechanical issues and application work.